 Philadelphia Phillies vs. New York Mets

-The Philadelphia Phillies go for the road sweep on Sunday of their rivals, the New York Mets at Citi Field in New York.
-The Phillies are -140 favorites over the Mets with an over/under run total of 7.5.
+The Philadelphia Phillies and the New York Mets meet for game one of their series in Philadelphia.
+The Phillies are -230 favorites over the Mets with an over/under run total set at 7.5.

 While the Philadelphia Phillies have been going through the motions for a while now since they‘ve turned the N.L.
 East into a runaway, they will have little trouble finding motivation when it comes to playing their rivals, the New York Mets.
 The Phillies are 6-4 in their last 10 games, 44-20 at home this season, and lead the National League East by six and a half games.
 As a team Philadelphia is hitting .253 led by Shane Victorino at .314, Hunter Pence at .307, and Chase Utley at .278.
 As a team the Phillies pitching staff has a combined ERA of 3.08 with the starters at 2.95 and the bullpen at 3.42.
 For game one against the Mets Philadelphia starts Cliff Lee who has won his last four starts.
 For the season Lee has allowed 156 hits and 56 earned runs while striking out 184 in 179 innings of work.